 If the data is stored it must be stored using a secure fashion.
 Using Parameterized Queries, Stored Procedures or an ORM is a good way to mitigate storage issues for databases.
 Also consider encoding for XML for XML storage or use another encoding scheme for NoSQL based storage.

-Finally, when that data is displayed back to the user it should be whitelist encoded to ensure no errant characters slip by and are executed on the client’s browser.
+Finally, when that data is displayed back to the user it should be allowlist encoded to ensure no errant characters slip by and are executed on the client’s browser.

 As you can see there’s a lot going on in a proper defense in depth strategy.
 An astute hacker will also realize there’s a lot to get wrong.
 As a great security tester you must identify and exploit any issue at any layer of the above defensive strategy.
 Circumvent the client side checking, bypass the server side validation, inject code through the data access layer, and leverage browser inconsistencies to sidestep encoding mechanisms.